AwayGame/AwayGame-API-Documentation/source/index.html.md

 --------- | -----------
-lat | The latitude of the stadium - from TicketMaster result long | The longitude of the stadium - from TicketMaster result radius (optional) | The distance in miles that the user is willing to travel preferences | The user's preferences that they entered during the walkthrough arrivalTime | The time the user is getting to the city departureTime | The time the user is leaving the city
+lat | The latitude of the stadium - from TicketMaster result long | The longitude of the stadium - from TicketMaster result preferences | The user's preferences that they entered during the walkthrough arrivalTime | The time the user is getting to the city departureTime | The time the user is leaving the city